Ogier the Dane: Roman d'Ogier

-The 14th-century Roman d'Ogier is a refacimento in Alexandrines of 29,000 verses.
-In this version, Ogier is fated to be taken away by Morgan le Fay to Avalon and become her lover.
-This fate is set in motion while Ogier is still a newborn in his crib.
+The Alexandrine version represented fan intermediate stage between the decasyllabic romance and the later prose rendering.
+In the Alexandrine version, Ogier's fate with Morgan is set in motion while he is still a newborn in his crib.
 Six fées visit the baby, each with a gift, and Morgan's gift is longevity and life living with her.
 Ogier has an enhanced career, even becoming King of England, and when he reaches the age of 100, he is shipwrecked by Morgan so he can be conveyed to Avalon.
 He returns after two hundred years to save France, and is given a firebrand which must not be allowed to be burnt down for him to remain alive.
 Ogier tries to forfeit his life after accomplishing his task but is saved by Morgan.

-In this version of the legend, Ogier and Morgan have a son named Meurvin (or Marlyn).
+In the further development of the legend, Ogier and Morgan have a son named Meurvin (or Marlyn).
 The latter himself became the subject of a lengthy Renaissance era romance, the Histoire du Preux et Vaillant Chevalier Meurvin (1540).
 Meurvin's story makes Ogier an ancestor of Godfrey of Bouillon, the historical crusader king of Jerusalem.

-The legend in Scandinavia
+Legend in Scandinavia

-The early form of the chanson de geste was translated in the 13th century into Old Norse as Oddgeirs þáttr danska ("Short story of Oddgeir danski"), Branch III of the Karlamagnús saga.
+The early form of the chanson de geste was translated in the 13th century into Old Norse as Oddgeirs þáttr danska ("Short story of Oddgeir danski"), Branch III of the Karlamagnús saga (c.
+1240).
 An Old Danish version of it, Karl Magnus krønike, was later created (some copies date to 1480).

 The 16th-century Olger Danskes krønike was a Danish translation of the French prose romance Ogier le Danois by Kristiern Pedersen, started while in Paris in 1514–1515, probably completed during his second sojourn in 1527, and printed in 1534 in Malmö.
 Pedersen also fused the romance with Danish genealogy, thus making Ogier the son of Danish king Gøtrik (Godfred).

 "Holger Danske og Burmand" (DgF 30, TSB E 133) recounts the fight between the hero and Burmand.
 The ballad also exists in Swedish (SMB 216) and tells the story of how Holger Dansk is released from prison to fight against a troll by the name of Burman.

 The hero's popularity led to him being depicted on 15th- and 16th-century paintings in two churches in Denmark and Sweden.
 The Holger Danske and Burman painted on the ceiling of Floda Church in Sweden are attributed to Albertus Pictor around 1480.
 It also includes the text Holger Dane won victory over Burman; this is the burden of the Danish and Swedish ballad, but the painting predates other written texts for this ballad.
 On the slopes of Rönneberga outside Landskrona in south Sweden (formerly a part of Denmark), there is a burial mound named after Höljer (Holger) Danske.